mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Mukhtasarat Al-Usuliyyah* by Muhammad b.
 'Abd al-Wahid al-Azhari

-This is a series of texts written by the author to prepare a student for the study of usul al-fiqh.
+This is a series of texts written by the Muhammad 'Abd al-Wahid to prepare a student for the study of usul al-fiqh.
 After studying this, one will be prepared to study *Mukhtasar al-Tahrir* by Ibn al-Najjar.
+Listen to the recorded lessons of the author on the texts in this series.

 - *Mukhtasar al-Tahrir* by Ibn al-Najjar al-Futuhi